 The Lok Sabha on January 8, 2019, passed The Constitution (One hundred and twenty-fourth amendment) Bill, 2019, to provide 10% quota in employment and education for the general category candidates who belong to the economically weaker sections.

 The Bill introduced by Minister of Social Justice and Empowerment Thawar Chand Gehlot was cleared by the majority of the members (319) voting for it, and four against.

-of the Constitution of India.
 The Rajya Sabha will take up the Bill on January 9, 2019, and if passed the Bill will change the basic structure to provide for reservation up to 60%.

 A nine-judge Bench judgment of the Supreme Court in Indira Sawhney and others v.
 Union of India had capped the upper limit of reservation at 50% stating that “Reservation being extreme form of protective measure or affirmative action it should be confined to minority of seats.
 Even though the Constitution does not lay down any specific bar but the constitutional philosophy being against proportional equality the principle of balancing equality ordains reservation, of any manner, not to exceed 50%.”